-“If a patient’s PSA level comes back elevated, an indicator that cancer may be present, the next step in the diagnosis is to biopsy the affected area,” Dr. Renzulli said.
+“Through a blood sample, if a patient’s PSA (Prostate-Specific Antigen) level comes back elevated, an indicator that cancer may be present, the next step in the diagnosis is to biopsy the affected area,” Dr. Renzulli said.

 Without the fusion guided technology, he said, physicians would take tissue samples from the general area of concern, hoping that of the many samples taken, some would be of the abnormal lesion.

 “With fusion guided biopsy, a patient will get an MRI and have the scans reviewed by a radiologist who marks areas that appear to be cancerous.
 Then the patient returns for an outpatient procedure that uses an ultrasound probe to get an internal view of the suspected area.
 Using specialized fusion software, the MRI image is overlaid with the real time ultrasound, resulting in a highly detailed combination of a 3D ultrasound and MRI image,” Dr. Renzulli said.

 By viewing these detailed images, doctors can readily identify areas of concern and guide the biopsy needles to the precise area from which to draw tissue samples, rather than taking many samples from a more general area.